wp-plugins/snapshot-backup/readme.txt

 3. Success Screen: if you see this then your backup was successful.

 == Changelog ==

+= 1.5 =
+Fixed incompatibilities with certain servers in the database readout:
+Some users experienced PHP Memory issues, others could not restore the database.
+Certified Wordpress 3.1.1 compatibility
+Replaced hard-coded paths with dynamic ones
+Added permanent download option for most recent Snapshot Added option to include additional directory - useful for people who have moved wp-content

 = 1.4 =
 Fixed spurious error message upon database readout